A complete framework for Duke Elder exam preparation

 • It is the failure of embryonic hyaloid artery regression.

 Mittendorf's dot is an examination finding of a posterior lens capsule opacity.
-Bergmeister's papilla is similar, but if it arises from the optic disc.
+Bergmeister's papilla is similar, but it arises from the optic disc.
 Both of these findings are related to the hyaloid artery

 Retinopathy of Prematurity